-In order to achieve its goals and intentions, the Program's Curriculum integrates three key areas: the College Core Curriculum based in the liberal arts, BSW Program courses, and BSW Field Education.
+In order to achieve its goals and intentions, the Program's Curriculum integrates three key areas: the College Core Curriculum based in the liberal arts, BSW Program courses, and BSW Practicum Education.
 Through the Core Curriculum, students become well rounded scholars and learners with foundational intellectual habits and abilities, including critical thinking and writing skills, an appreciation for diversity, information literacy skills, foreign language competencies, a foundation in science and mathematics, and an appreciation for the arts.
-Through BSW courses and field placements, students learn the social work knowledge, values and skills they need to be strong practitioners.
+Through BSW courses and practicum placements, students learn the social work knowledge, values and skills they need to be strong practitioners.

 In Fall 2015, Simmons implemented a new core curriculum, The PLAN (Purpose Leadership ActioN).
-First Year students admitted to Simmons beginning in Fall 2015 participate in this new curriculum
+First Year students admitted to Simmons beginning in Fall 2015 participate in this new curriculum.
 In Spring 2020, the Undergraduate Curriculum Committee (UCC) approved changes to the BSW required courses.
-First Year students admitted to Simmons beginning in Fall 2020 participate in this new BSW curriculum.
-Current students (admitted before Fall 2020) will continue with the original BSW curriculum.
+Students admitted to Simmons beginning in Fall 2020 participate in this new BSW curriculum.

-Curriculum Design for Students Admitted to Simmons before Fall 2020 under PLAN In order to be eligible to graduate, BSW students must fulfill the following requirements:
+Curriculum Design for Students Admitted to Simmons

+In order to be eligible to graduate, BSW students must fulfill the following requirements: